Social Work

 Upon completion of the program, the student will be able to:

-1. Demonstrate an understanding of the historical development of the knowledge and values of the Social Work profession at the introductory level.
+1. Demonstrate an understanding of the historical development and knowledge of the Social Work profession, values, practice and policies at an introductory level.

 Obtaining the Degree